aviaryan/series-renamer/README.md

-# Series Renamer
+# Series Renamer (beta)

-Python script that connects to [tvdb.com](http://thetvdb.com) and renames your TV series in any fashion you want.
+Python script that connects to [thetvdb.com](http://thetvdb.com) and renames your TV series in any fashion you want.

 ### Why another series renamer ?